Suryalila Yoga Retreat Centre is located in the heart of Andalusia, the agricultural capital of Spain

 Our organic free-range eggs come from our own happy chickens.
-We keep over 80 chickens to feed our guests.
-The chickens share their field with geese, turkeys and peacocks.
+The chickens share their field with geese and ducks.
 Since we are vegetarian our birds have long and happy lives.
 We like to think the chickens had a party the day we moved onto the property!
 Collecting the eggs is one of the favourite occupations of our volunteers.

 As a guest, you are free to visit our chickens, as long as you close the gate behind you.
-The chickens have a habit of following you, en masse, when you enter the orchard, as they always think you are coming with the food scraps, even when you are not carrying a bucket!
+The chickens have a habit of following you, en masse, when you enter their home, as they always think you are coming with the food scraps, even when you are not carrying a bucket!

 Danyadara Permaculture Project